Call for Papers and Demos

 We solicit three types of paper submission:

-- Technical Papers: up to 6 pages, reporting on novel research, to be presented at the workshop as an oral presentation;
+- Technical Papers: up to 6 pages (including everything except references), reporting on novel research, to be presented at the workshop as an oral presentation;

-- Position Papers up to 3 pages, reporting on new research directions and/or a controversial debate of past research, to be presented at the workshop as a short pitch with interactive discussion;
+- Position Papers up to 3 pages (including everything), reporting on new research directions and/or a controversial debate of past research, to be presented at the workshop as a short pitch with interactive discussion;

-- Demo/Poster Papers up to 2 pages, to be presented at the workshop as an interactive demonstration or poster respectively.
+- Demo/Poster Papers up to 2 pages (including everything), to be presented at the workshop as an interactive demonstration or poster respectively.

 Submissions should be previously unpublished, and not currently under review by another conference or journal.
 Papers should be submitted for consideration via the workshop website, prior to the submission deadline, and must adhere to the provided formatting guidelines.
 Papers will undergo double-blind review, authors are asked to remove their names and other identifying statements from submissions by: